Home Articles Blog Jon's e-books Courses Gallery Fine Art About Jon Contact me Links Guestbook

 Roll the bark up.
 I have chosen to have the outside of the bark on the inside of the container.
 You can see that I have rolled it up far enough to have the bark double thickness...
 Roll it tightly so there are no gaps between the two layers of bark.

-Hold the bark firmly in place and using an Awl (you could use a sharp nail) make a couple of holes either side of the seam at the top.
-You can then push in a couple of thin wooden pegs to hold the bark temporarily together.
+Hold the bark firmly in place.
+Using an Awl (you could use a sharp nail) make a couple of holes either side of the seam at the top.
+You can then insert a couple of thin wooden pegs to hold the bark temporarily together.
 The pegs also help to keep the holes open.

 Continue to make a series of holes down the front of the container.